tskare/adc24-demos/README.md

 ## Code in this repository

 - `web/plugin-webui`: modern-web.dev scaffolding for a rotary control element supporting tests, accessibility audits, Storybook, etc.; see the available `npm` build rules.
 Note this is not production-ready and is intended to be a minimal `<canvas>` element.
+- `src` contains a JUCE WebUI project but the official example as well as the JUCE 8 webui [tutorial on YouTube](https://www.youtube.com/watch?v=0ALLRitFE34) are preferable to this.

 ## Welcoming suggestions from ADC24 and beyond